 Contrary to the myth, scientific studies have shown that bodybuilders, on average, do not have higher cholesterol levels than the general population.
 Regular exercise, particularly weightlifting and cardiovascular workouts, can have a positive impact on cholesterol levels.
 Physical activity helps raise HDL (good cholesterol) while lowering LDL (bad cholesterol), thus reducing the risk of heart disease.

-Nutrition plays a crucial role in cholesterol management for bodybuilders.
-While high-protein diets are commonly associated with this group, it is essential to choose protein sources wisely.
-Incorporating lean proteins like chicken, fish, and plant-based options can promote heart health and maintain cholesterol levels.
+Nutrition plays a crucial role in managing cholesterol levels in bodybuilders.
+While high-protein diets are common, choosing protein sources wisely is essential.
+Incorporating lean proteins like chicken, fish, and plant-based options supports heart health for bodybuilders and helps maintain balanced cholesterol levels.

 Linking Exercise and Cholesterol